cgeeng/payroll_gen/instructions/README.md

 > Also to be clear, you do not need to test the provided code - UNLESS you modify it!
 If you modify it, then you need to make sure there are tests for it.

+### :fire: Task 3: Finish Design Document

+By this point, your design has probably changed (very few people have perfect designs the first iteration).
+Update your design document with the final design in the "final design" section.
+We want to see the history of your first design to your final design.
+That is a good thing.

+### :fire: Task 4: Finish Report.md

+Inside of [Report.md](../Report.md) you will need to answer a series of questions about your program, and about the learning objectives for the module in general.
+Fill it out.

+> [!IMPORTANT]
+> A primary purpose of this activity is to get you working through a process in addition to writing code.
+In software engineering the process you follow is often just as important as the code you write.
+This is because the process is what allows you to work with others, and to be able to maintain and update code over time.
+It may seem tedious right now, but it is a skill that will pay off in the long run.